Nile Delta

 The Nile Delta (دلتا النيل, Delta an-Nīl or simply الدلتا, ad-Delta) is the delta formed in Lower Egypt where the Nile River spreads out and drains into the Mediterranean Sea.
-It is one of the world's largest river deltas—from Alexandria in the west to Port Said in the east, it covers 240 km of Mediterranean coastline and is a rich agricultural region.
+It is one of the world's larger deltas from Alexandria in the west to Port Said in the east; it covers 240 km of the Mediterranean coastline and is a rich agricultural region.
 From north to south the delta is approximately 160 km in length.
-The Delta begins slightly down-river from Cairo.
+The Delta begins from Cairo.

 Geography

 From north to south, the delta is approximately 160 km in length.
 From west to east, it covers some 240 km of coastline.
-The delta is sometimes divided into sections, with the Nile dividing into two main distributaries, the Damietta and the Rosetta, flowing into the Mediterranean at port cities with the same name.
+The delta is sometimes divided into sections, with the Nile dividing into two main distributaries, the Damietta and the Rosetta, flowing into the Mediterranean at port cities with the same names.
 In the past, the delta had several distributaries, but these have been lost due to flood control, silting and changing relief.
 One such defunct distributary is Wadi Tumilat.

 The Suez Canal is east of the delta and enters the coastal Lake Manzala in the north-east of the delta.
 To the north-west are three other coastal lakes or lagoons: Lake Burullus, Lake Idku and Lake Mariout.

 The Nile is considered to be an "arcuate" delta (arc-shaped), as it resembles a triangle or flower when seen from above.
-Some scholars such as Aristotle have written that the delta was constructed for agricultural purposes due to the drying of the region of Egypt.
+Aristotle speculated that the delta was constructed for agricultural purposes due to the drying of the region of Egypt.

 In modern day, the outer edges of the delta are eroding, and some coastal lagoons have seen increasing salinity levels as their connection to the Mediterranean Sea increases.
 Since the delta no longer receives an annual supply of nutrients and sediments from upstream due to the construction of the Aswan Dam, the soils of the floodplains have become poorer, and large amounts of fertilizers are now used.
 Topsoil in the delta can be as much as 70 ft in depth.